 A serious dog bite injury can be a serious burden to both the victim and the family.
 That’s especially true if the victim is a child and faces lengthy surgeries and rehabilitation for facial injuries.
 Medical bills mount quickly and victims can experience extreme anxiety.
 Adults who are attacked may be forced to miss time from work.

 Maine’s approach to dog bite liability depends on whether the animal was on the owner’s or keeper’s property at the time of the bite.
 If it was, you must prove that the bite resulted from negligence.
 If the dog was off that property, however, Maine imposes strict liability, with no need to establish a specific act of negligence.

 Victims of dog bites can recover all the economic damages suffered as a result of the dog bite.
 These damages include current medical bills, future medical bills and any lost income.
 Any property that was damaged, including your clothing, can also be compensated.
 Noneconomic damages can also be recovered under the right circumstances, including punitive damages and damages for pain and suffering.

 Insurance companies may challenge your claim.
 They deny liability or try to minimize the damages.
 Their lawyers may raise questions about whether someone really was the owner or keeper of the dog, or question whether the dog was on the owner’s property at the time of the bite.

 Call the personal injury lawyers who never back down

 Our lawyers are very familiar with the tactics insurance companies use to try to limit your compensation.
 Our legal team investigates your dog attack to get the facts.
 We review police reports and medical records, as well as any video evidence.
 We identify and interview witnesses.
 We build a strong case that insurance companies can’t ignore.

 If you or a loved one was bitten by a dog, learn more about how we can help.
-Contact us to schedule a free consultation with one of our experienced personal injury lawyers.
-Our offices are located in Waterville and Portland.
+Contact us to schedule a consultation with one of our experienced personal injury lawyers.
+Our offices are in Waterville and Portland.